 Sunday, May 26, 2019; 2:30 – 4:30 pm

-Join together for a discussion of the legacy of the Abolition Movement in the U.S.A. and how we continue that legacy today.
+Join together for a panel and discussion of the legacy of the Abolition Movement in the U.S.A. and how we continue that legacy today.
 We will focus on the question: how does restorative justice give us alternatives to mass incarceration and offer pathways to community safety and healing?